mimoo/cryptobible/README.md

 # cryptobible

 How to audit cryptography.
+From mis-use of primitives and protocols to actual implementations.

-This is quite empty, and the categories are meaningless, it's a big project, it will take time, please be patient.
+This is quite empty for now, come back later.

 ## Protocols